KeepFloyding/keepfloyding.github.io/_posts/2020-04-04-noobs-guide-to-flask.md

 The function is simply a function which returns the string 'hello world'.
 The command above it refers to something called a decorator which simply provides additional functionality to our function.
 In this case, the app.route function adds a url to our app class that then executes the hello world function.

 Now to test whether this will run, you go to the same directory as your master script (`my_flask_app.py`) and run the following commands.
-To start running the Flask app; simply do the following commands (again on Linux), and access localhost:5000 on your web browser.
+To start running the Flask app; simply do the following commands (on windows, you use SET instead of export)""

 {% highlight bash %}
 export FLASK_APP=my_flask_app.py
 flask run
 {% endhighlight %}

-If everything has gone well, you should get a simple html page that shows 'hello world'.
+Now access localhost:5000 on your web browser and if everything has gone well, you should get a simple html page that shows 'hello world'.

 ## Flask extensibility with Blueprints